LysanderT/LysanderT/README.md

 - 👋 Hi, I’m @LysanderT
-- 👀 I’m interested in python and some basic tools.
+- 👀 I’m interested in python, c艹 and some basic tools.
-- 🌱 I’m currently learning cs61a.
+- 🌱 I’m currently learning cs61a and cs106b.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...